Be astounded by natural wonders

 Itinerary Details

-Welcome to Ho Chi Minh City, or Saigon as most locals prefer to call it!
-Vietnam’s largest city and the southern capital, Saigon moves at a pace that may initially be a shock to the system, but you’ll quickly adapt.
-It is recommended to arrive at least a day or two before the tour begins to get acclimated and explore sites such as the War Remnants Museum, Reunification Palace, Giac Lam Pagoda, Notre Dame Cathedral, the Cu Chi Tunnels, and Ben Thanh Market.
-On arrival day, you'll gather at the tour hotel in the late afternoon for a trip briefing and welcome dinner.
-Please let us know if you need assistance with airport transfers or pre-tour hotel bookings.
+Welcome to Ho Chi Minh City, or Saigon, as it’s affectionately known by most locals!
+As Vietnam’s largest city and its southern capital, Saigon moves at a vibrant, fast pace that might feel overwhelming at first, but it quickly grows on you.
+Arriving a day or two early is highly recommended to acclimate and explore landmarks like the War Remnants Museum, Reunification Palace, Giac Lam Pagoda, Notre Dame Cathedral, the Cu Chi Tunnels, and Ben Thanh Market.
+On the tour’s start day, meet at the tour hotel in the late afternoon for a trip briefing and welcome dinner.
+Assistance with airport transfers or pre-tour hotel bookings can be arranged if needed.

 • Nhat Ha L'Opera Hotel or similar